kulfonjs/kulfon/README.md

 ## Roadmap

+Kulfon keeps track of the upcoming fixes and features on GitHub Projects: [Kulfon Roadmap](https://github.com/zaiste/kulfon/projects/1)

 - [ ] assets minification in production
 - [ ] fingerprinting assets in production
 - [ ] support for source maps